 The ultimate in performance and technology

-We replaced the stainless steel bolts with titanium ones and use TORX® heads on all bolts for precision torque readings and ease of adjustment.
-(See more information below.)
+Features titanium hardware with TORX® heads on all bolts for precision torque readings and ease of adjustment.
+(More information below.)

 Zipp chooses Torx®-head bolts for its stems and aero bars - why?
 It’s simply a better bolt: